acmdorio/acmdorio.github.io/_portfolio/formallysharp.md

 * Project persistency across (unauthenticated) sessions

 To-do list:
-* Translate the UI from portuguese to english
-* Implement a better regex parser, as the current one is very non-standard and doesn't have escape characters
-* Improve on-the-fly parsing perfomance
 * Automatic generation of random syntactically correct strings, which could be useful for testing purposes
 * Enforce referential integrity across rules in the UI
 * Visualize lexer FSMs and syntax diagrams